Flatness Guided Test-Time Adaptation for Vision-Language Models: Proof of Theorem 1

-By combining these two inequalities above, we complete the proof of Theorem 3.1. \end{proof} \textit{Remarks.} The generalization error bound above does not explicitly include \(\rho\), which could be a significant parameter for mitigating generalization error.
-However, it is important to note that \(\rho\) can enhance the smoothness of $\ell^{\rho}$, thereby potentially reducing the Lipschitz constant $\mu$, which is a contributing factor to the expected Rademacher complexity $R_n(\mathcal{F}, \mathcal{S})$.
+\textit{Remarks.} The generalization error bound above does not explicitly include \(\rho\), which could be a significant parameter for mitigating generalization error.
+However, it is important to note that \(\rho\) can enhance the smoothness of $\ell^{\rho}$, thereby potentially reducing the Lipschitz constant $\mu$, which is a contributing factor to the expected Rademacher complexity $R_n(\mathcal{F}_v, \mathcal{S})$.